TechnoRiver/SceneComposer/README.md

 ## Interface

-All parameters are docked directly in the 3D Viewport sidebar, keeping your creative tools exactly where you work. , The Primitives tab appears after clicking N in the 3D Viewport.
+All parameters are docked directly in the 3D Viewport sidebar, keeping your creative tools exactly where you work.
+The **Primitives** tab appears after clicking **N** in the 3D Viewport.

 ![Scene Composer UI](images/SceneComposerUI.png)